swiftlang/swift/docs/LibraryEvolution.rst

 - Adding (but not removing) a public setter to a non-``open`` subscript is permitted.
-- Adding or removing a non-public, non-versioned setter is permitted.
+- Adding or removing a non-ABI-public setter is permitted.
 - Changing the body of an accessor is permitted.
 - Changing index parameter internal names is permitted.
 - Reordering generic requirements (but not the generic parameters themselves)